Why do newborns hiccup so often? Is it something you should be worried about? Learn more about baby hiccups here.

 Here are some methods that are considered unsafe and should not be attempted when dealing with baby hiccups:

 - Do not pinch your baby’s nose to make her hold her breath for a few seconds because this can hurt her and cause suffocation.

-- Avoid giving your newborn some water to drink, as this can be harmful for babies under six months old.
+- Avoid giving your newborn some water to drink, as this is harmful to babies under 6 months old.

-- Do not cover your baby’s nose and mouth by making her breathe into a paper bag as she could suffocate.
+- Never cover your baby’s nose and mouth by making her breathe into a paper bag as she could suffocate.

-- Refrain from giving your bub peppermint, lemon, vinegar, peanut butter or pickle juice (popular home remedies for hiccups) as this can give her digestive problems and is not good for her health.
+- Refrain from giving your baby some peppermint, lemon, vinegar, peanut butter or pickle juice as this can give her digestive problems.

 - Do not attempt to “scare the hiccups away” by startling or shocking your baby because this will probably upset her further